gabo-hacStyle/academic-platform/README.md

 # Academic Platform

-This is the frontend side of an academic platform made to a particular organization.
-Built with JavaScript.
-Still in development
+This is the frontend side built with ReactJS of an academic platform which will show student reports, and will allow the user (admin) to create and edit the data on it.

 ## The Platform
 At first glance, there is going to be a login page where you got to login to your account.
 After you are in, you will be able to se your profile and